Community. Counselling. Empowerment. All words that come to mind when I think about “social work”.

 While we have a great support system some are confused about of how a second year social service worker placement and the ideas of innovation and entrepreneurship intertwine.
 Would it be more beneficial for a SSW future to seek out a placement in a food bank or shelter?
 How would a SSW grow from learning about social business rather than the traditional clinical environment that most students wish for?

-When meeting with individuals with a business background, it was second nature of me, being a social service worker student to point out what I considered the social shortcomings of their business views.
+When meeting with individuals with a business background, it was second nature to me, being a social service worker student to point out what I considered the social shortcomings of their business views.
 With help from Enactus, a team of students who promote entrepreneurship within the college I was able to make sense of the business world.

-We have visited and made meaningful connections with Social Enterprises across Toronto like Lemon and All Spice, hubs such as Community Social Innovation – Regent Park and the Digital Media Zone, as well as community innovators who have joined our team as advisers.
+We have visited and made meaningful connections with Social Enterprises across Toronto like Lemon and All Spice, hubs such as Centre for Social Innovation – Regent Park and the Ryerson’s Digital Media Zone, as well as community innovators who have joined our team as advisers.
 Along with the education from the Social Enterprise Course, the direction of our directors Natalie and Zuby and the partnerships and networks we have formed, we have gained a better understanding of the roles that Hubs and Social Enterprise play in the community and established best practices.

-With that being said, business doesn’t have to be a social workers nightmare rather an ally and another way to connect the community and bring people together.
+With that being said, business doesn’t have to be a social worker’s nightmare rather an ally and another way to connect the community and bring people together.
 Social Enterprise is not traditional social work however it is a new face of business that strives to make the world a better place.

 – Denae Burchall